okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 <!-- ### Platform New Features -->

-### Platform Feature Improvement: App Updates in the System Log
+### Platform Feature Improvement: App Creates and Updates in the System Log

-Notifications in the [System Log](docs/api/resources/system_log.html) related to updates to OpenID Connect apps contain more details.
+Notifications are entered in the [System Log](/docs/api/resources/system_log.html) when OpenID Connect apps are created or updated.

 ### Platform Bugs Fixed

-* SAML Apps containing more than one SAML attribute caused pagination issues on `api/v1/apps`.
-(OKTA-123220)
+* SAML Apps containing more than one SAML attribute caused pagination issues on `/api/v1/apps`.
+(OKTA-123220, OKTA-122423, OKTA-115762)
-* Native clients now require the `authorization_code` grant type, which was not enforced correctly.
+* Native clients that are OpenID Connect apps require the `authorization_code` grant type.
+This requirement was not enforced correctly.
 (OKTA-123471)
-* Requests on `/api/v1/idps` that included duplicated group IDs in group filter failed.
+* Requests to configure  inbound SAML IdPs (`/api/v1/idps`) that included duplicated group IDs failed.
 (OKTA-124853)

 #### Simple HAL Links Generally Available in Preview for May, 2017